quentincloudsnow/userlookup/IntegrationHub.md

 ![Alt text](img/2023-09-21_08-30-48.png)

 Notice the **Base URL** field was updated and displays the URL for the API End point.
-Those connection alias records are tyipically managed  a by Security team or user with higher privileges.
+Those connection alias records are typically managed a by Security team or user with higher privileges.

 On the right hand-side notice the outputs available from the OpenAPI Step, expand the **user** (1) section as shown below: